sayakpaul/ViT-jax2tf/README.md

 The original model classes and weights [4] were converted using the `jax2tf` tool [5].

+**Note that it's a requirement to use TensorFlow 2.6 or greater to use the converted models.**

 ## Vision Transformers on TensorFlow Hub

 Find the model collection on TensorFlow Hub: https://tfhub.dev/sayakpaul/collections/vision_transformer/1.